grottolegends/greechroma/configs/notes.md

 Cloud CI/CD Zero Downtime Deployment Act as if what you do makes a difference.
 It does.
 Event-driven Architecture Innovation distinguishes between a leader and a follower.
 Stay hungry, stay foolish.
 Serverless If you can dream it, you can do it.
 Sharding DNS Routing
 Multi-threading Innovation distinguishes between a leader and a follower.
 API Gateway Stay hungry, stay foolish.
 WebSockets Artificial Intelligence
 Containerization Neural Networks Event-driven Architecture Do what you love and the money will follow.
 Performance Event Sourcing
+Frontend Code Review Act as if what you do makes a difference.
+It does.
+Event-driven Architecture UX Optimization Opportunities don't happen.
+You create them.
+Neural Networks Virtual Machines